AryanShivva/Bharath-intern-project-1/README.md

 # Bharath-intern-projects

-Completed the First Task of Android App Developer Internship by Bharath Intern
+Completed the Projects given by Bharath internship.

+This is the First Project

 Project - Calculator App :
 A calculator app having basic functions like